22 Jan Radium: A File Authentication Platform

 - ID Verification

-- IDs can be verified by a third-party who possess a verification key.
+- IDs can be verified by a third party who possesses a verification key.
 Currently, only the Radium developer “JJ12880” has a verification key, though as the system matures and expands, keys will be issued to senior community members.

 - Text Notes